The data in this release were collected through a supplement to the September 2015

 self-respondents could more easily answer questions on the characteristics of the

 volunteer activity.
-About 7 of 10 responses were self-reports.
+About two-thirds of responses were self-reports.
 The survey was

 introduced as follows: "This month, we are interested in volunteer activities, that